skokielibrary/spl-content/_content/mick/services--dml.markdown

 ##Adult Digital Media Lab

-This digital studio features four Apple computers featuring iLife, Adobe Creative Suite 6, Final Cut Studio, and more.
-In addition, we have:
+This digital studio features four Apple computers with iLife, Adobe Creative Suite 6, Final Cut Studio, and more.
+In addition, we have ...

 - microphones and microphone stands
 - headphones